TLe2023/DirectMarketing/README.md

 - **Removing features:** Only the first 7 features ('age', 'job', 'marital', 'education', 'default', 'housing', 'loan') and the target variable 'subscribed' were used for this project.
 - **Removing duplicate observations:** While there are twelve duplicate rows or observations in the original dataset, 26,097 duplicates were removed after the unused attributes were dropped.
 When using only 7 features related to client bank information, both the dimension and the number of samples or observations were reduced.
 The original dataset has more than 41,000 entries.
 As a client was possibly contacted multiple times throughout 17 campaigns from May 2008 and November 2010, bank client information attributes were recorded as duplicate entries in the original dataset.
 After removing features related to campaign interactions, socioeconomic and removing duplicate entries related to bank client information, the number of entries reduced more than half, leaving approximately 15,000 observations in the dataset which are used for this project.
 - **Handling “unknown” values:** Missing values were recorded as “unknown”.
-It was decided not to drop the data in order to minimize data loss; it was also decided not to impute but keep them as-is and used “unknown” as one of the categories of the features.
+It was decided not to drop the data in order to minimize data loss; it was also decided not to impute but keep them as-is and used “unknown” as one of the categories of the categorical features.
 - **Handling outliers:** Outliers were detected but were not removed and kept as-is.

 ### **4.2.
 Data Transformation**